RalfTischer/product-backlog-react-ui/README.md

 # Technical Background

-The React app acts as user interface (UI) to interact with an API.
+The React app acts as user interface (UI) to allow user interaction with an API.
 This backend manages the full communication with the external database.

-The app requires a login with username and password.
+To access the data, a login with username and password is required.
 If the login at the API try successful, a JWT token is returned, stored and sent at each API request.

 After login, the user chooses between different lists assigned to her or his name.
 Existing lists can be edited and new can be created.

-Exchange list consist tasks with sine properties which can be edited.
+Exchange list consist tasks with simple properties which can be edited.

 ## React Components

 ![Charts of Components](./docu/ProductBacklogComponents.png)

 # Available Scripts